discord-net/Discord.Net/docs/guides/commands/commands.md

 The next step to creating commands is actually creating the commands.

-To create a command, add a method to your module of type `Task` or `Task<RuntimeResult>` depending on your use.
+To create a command, add a method to your module of type `Task` or `Task<RuntimeResult>` depending on your use (see: [Post-execution](xref:Guides.Commands.PostExecution)).
 Typically, you will want to mark this method as `async`, although it is not required.

 Adding parameters to a command is done by adding parameters to the parent Task.
 For example, to take an integer as an argument from the user, add `int arg`; to take a user as an argument from the user, add `IUser user`.
 Starting from 1.0, a command can accept nearly any type of argument;  a full list of types that are parsed by default can be found in the below section on [Type Readers](#type-readers).

 Parameters, by default, are always required.
-To make a parameter optional, give it a default value.
+To make a parameter optional, give it a default value (i.e. `int num = 0`).
 To accept a comma-separated list, set the parameter to `params Type[]`.

 Should a parameter include spaces, the parameter **must** be wrapped in quotes.
 For example, for a command with a parameter `string food`, you would execute it with `!favoritefood "Key Lime Pie"`.
 If you would like a parameter to parse until the end of a command, flag the parameter with the [RemainderAttribute].
 This will allow a user to invoke a command without wrapping a parameter in quotes.

-Finally, flag your command with the [CommandAttribute] (you must specify a name for this command, except for when it is part of a [Module Group](#module-groups).
+Finally, flag your command with the [CommandAttribute].
+Note that you must specify a name for this command, except for when it is part of a [Module Group](#module-groups).